Eric de Lange (1947-2003), sociologist, researched Socialist Youth of the Netherlands founded in 1960.

 As part of this oral-history project, eyewitnesses were interviewed about this allied mistake bombing.
 The eyewitnesses talk about the consequences of the bombardment for their personal lives and about its significance for the social cohesion of the affected neighbourhood.
 The question is also raised what this Allied bombardment meant for the anti-German sentiment of those involved.

-In 2014, young Cape Verdean Rotterdammers conducted interviews with Cape Verdeans who had arrived in the city between 1955 and 1975 and had built an existence there.
+Young Cape Verdean Rotterdammers conducted interviews in 2014 with Cape Verdeans who had arrived in the city between 1955 and 1975 and had made a living there.

-In 2021, Maxime Schut, a student of International Studies at Leiden University, studied six interviews from 2014.
-She also interviewed seven Cape Verdean interviewers on why it was important for them to participate in the project.
-Thus, a collection of interviews was formed on image and sound, transcribed and sometimes translated.
+In 2021, International Studies student Maxime Schut at Leiden University studied six interviews from 2014.
+She also interviewed seven Cape Verdean interviewers about why it was important for them to take part in the project.
+Thus, a collection of interviews was formed on audio and video, transcribed and sometimes translated.

-With the podcast, attention is drawn to this collection and to the history of Cape Verdeans in Rotterdam, but also to the importance of preserving these kinds of stories for future generations.
+The podcast draws attention to this collection and to the history of Cape Verdians in Rotterdam, but also to the importance of preserving these kinds of stories for future generations.

 Online publication: